Kondomer för kvinnor

 Den första kvinnliga kondomen (Femidom®) introducerades 1992.
 Den är gjord av ett mjukt plastmaterial.
 Den placeras i slidan och täcker de inre väggarna.

-The female condom is a barrier contraception made of soft plastic that fits inside the vagina.
+It is a soft plastic pouch that lines the vagina.

-When used perfectly, about 5 in 100 women become pregnant annually.
+When used perfectly, about 5 women in 100 will become pregnant each year.

 Do not use a male and female condom together.